makoConstruct/termpose/basic C++ api.md

 #### Searching by key

-It is often more efficient to do a linear search, than to generate a hashmap from keys to values then traverse that.
-For lists of fewer than 20 elements, this will be more efficient in all cases.
+It is often more efficient to do a linear search over a list than it is to generate a hashmap over the list's keys and values.
+Even just querying that hashmap can take longer than a linear search in many cases.
+For lists of fewer than 20 elements*, using the following methods will be more efficient than creating a mapping.

+ (cases of lists with fewer than )

 ```C++
 Term& Term::findTerm(string const& key);